Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Preliminaries

-\paragraph*{Modeling Updates Using Multiplicities.} We restrict multiplicities of tuples in the input relations and views to be strictly positive.
+\paragraph*{Modeling Updates Using Multiplicities.} We restrict multiplicities of tuples in the {input relations to be strictly positive}.
 Multiplicity 0 means the tuple is not present.
 A single-tuple update to a relation $R$ is expressed as $\delta R = \{\tup{x} \rightarrow m\}$.
-It is an insert of the tuple $\tup{x}$ in $R$ if the multiplicity $m$ is strictly positive.
-It is a delete of the tuple $\tup{x}$ from $R$ if its multiplicity $m$ is negative.
-Such a delete is rejected if the existing multiplicity of $\tup{x}$ in $R$ is less than $|m|$.
+The update is an insert of the tuple $\tup{x}$ in $R$ if the multiplicity $m$ is strictly positive.
+It is a delete of $\tup{x}$ from $R$ if $m$ is negative.
+Such a delete is rejected if the existing multiplicity of $\tup{x}$ in $R$ is less than $|m|$. { A batch update may consist of both inserts and deletes.
+Applying $\delta{R}$ to $R$ means creating a new version of $R$ that is the union of $\delta{R}$ and $R$.}

-\paragraph{Partitioning.} We partition relations based on value degree.
+\paragraph{Partitioning.} {The number of occurrences of a value in a relation is called the degree of the value in the relation.} We partition relations based on value degree.

-\begin{definition} Given a relation $R$ over schema $\mathcal{X}$, a schema $\calS \subset\mathcal{X}$, and a threshold $\theta$, the pair $(H, L)$ of relations is a {\em partition} of $R$ on $\calS$ with threshold $\theta$ if it satisfies the following conditions: \\[4pt] \\[6pt] The pair $(H, L)$ is a {\em strict} partition of $R$ on $\calS$ with threshold $\theta$ if it satisfies the union and domain partition conditions and strict versions of the heavy and light part conditions: \\[6pt] \\[6pt] The relations $H$ and $L$ are the {\em heavy} and {\em light} parts of $R$. \end{definition}
+\begin{defi} Given a relation $R$ over schema $\mathcal{X}$, a schema $\calS \subset\mathcal{X}$, and a threshold $\theta$, the pair $(H, L)$ of relations is a {\em partition} of $R$ on $\calS$ with threshold $\theta$ if it satisfies the following four conditions: \\[4pt] \\[6pt] The pair $(H, L)$ is a {\em strict} partition of $R$ on $\calS$ with threshold $\theta$ if it satisfies the union and domain partition conditions and strict versions of the heavy and light part conditions: \\[6pt] \\[6pt] The relations $H$ and $L$ are the {\em heavy} and {\em light} parts of $R$. \end{defi}

 Assuming $|R|=N$ and the strict partition $(H,L)$ of $R$ on $\mathcal{S}$ with threshold $\theta=N^\eps$ for $\eps\in[0,1]$, we have: $\forall\tup{t} \in \pi_{\calS} L: |\sigma_{\calS=\tup{t}} L| < \theta = N^\eps$; and $|\pi_{\calS} H| \leq \frac{|R|}{\theta} = N^{1-\eps}$.
 We subsequently denote the light part of $R$ on $\calS$ by $R^{\calS}$.